SoraKayy/Ch.-1-Programming-Exercises/README.md

 Solutions for Programming Exercises

-[If you find a better way of doing it, fork and commit please! :) ]
+[If you find a better way of doing it, propose a change or fork and make a pull request please! :) ]